Many new arrivals to Cozumel nervously wonder, should I be tipping for services? And what’s the going rate?

 Besides, relax a little.
 You’re on island time, now…

-When in MX, Just Ask for Your Check!
+When in Cozumel You Need to Ask for Your Check

 There is one particular area of promptness-related confusion that I want to try to clarify, up-front: The getting of the check here in Mexico.

-I have seen this scene unfold countless times with U.S. travelers to Cozumel, when out in restaurants.
+I have seen this scene unfold countless times with travelers to Cozumel, when out in the island’s many restaurants.

 After a lovely meal and charming service, they’re suddenly befuddled and frankly somewhat pissed off.
 Their attentive waiter has confirmed they don’t need anything else but then proceeds to leave them sitting there.
 Waiting and waiting for the check!
 What gives?!